Economic uncertainty, defence, and welfare unpacked in Rachel Reeves’ Spring Statement … writes Zahra Jawad

 The Office for Budget Responsibility has readjusted its growth forecasts for the UK economy next year and beyond, showing a positive outlook.

-She announced to the house by the end of the forecast our economy is larger compared to the OBR’s forecast at the time of the Budget.
+She announced to the House that, by the end of the forecast period, the economy will be larger than the OBR’s projection at the time of the Budget

 One of the centrepieces of Reeves’ statement was a bold commitment to increase defence spending.